auto-wallpaper/auto-wallpaper/README.md

 ### Why I made this application?
 Honestly, my goal was to take a look at [Tauri](https://tauri.app/) and learn it.
 So I built this open-source and non-profit project.
 Any PR is welcome and if you found a bug, i will be so glad if you report it in [issues](https://github.com/auto-wallpaper/auto-wallpaper/issues).

+### Development Environment

+This project is built using the `created-t3-turbo` template (https://github.com/t3-oss/create-t3-turbo), which utilizes `Turborepo` (https://turbo.build/repo/docs) and focuses on TypeScript.
+It currently has a single application, `tauri-app`, developed with Tauri (https://tauri.app/).
+The project is currently undergoing migration from Tauri v1 to v2.

+#### Prerequisites:

+- **Node.js:** Version 20.10.0 or above
+- **pnpm:** Version 8.15.0 or above (other package managers are not supported)
+- **Rust and Tauri prerequisites:** Follow the official Tauri documentation: https://tauri.app/v1/guides/getting-started/setup/

+#### Getting Started:

+1. **Fork and Clone this project.**
+2. **Install dependencies:** Navigate to the project's root directory and run `pnpm i`.
+3. **Available commands:**
+   - `pnpm dev -F tauri-app`: Starts the application in development mode.
+   - `pnpm build -F tauri-app`: Builds the application for local execution.
+   - `pnpm add -F tauri-app <package-name>`: Adds a new package to the project.

+#### Note for Local Development:

+To run the application locally, make sure to disable the updater in `apps/tauri-app/src-tauri/tauri.conf.json`.
+Set `tauri.updater.active` to `false`.
+This is because the updater requires a private key, which is not set for local development environments.
+If you want to use your own updater signature, refer to the Tauri documentation: https://tauri.app/v1/guides/distribution/updater/

+#### Contributions:

+We welcome your contributions!
+Feel free to share your ideas, experiences, and pull requests (PRs) to help improve the project.

 ### DISCLAIMER
 This project is purely for educational purposes and is not intended for commercial gain.
 It will remain open-source indefinitely.